Also Known as the Toshihide Numata Book Award in Buddhism

 To further support the advancement of Buddhist studies in the western world, BDK established the Toshihide Numata Book Award in Buddhism in 2009.
 The prize contest is coordinated by the Center for Buddhist Studies (CBS) at the University of California, Berkeley and the winning entry for best academic Buddhist title of the year is selected by an independent committee.
 The Toshi Prize, as it is sometimes called, consists of a cash award, a public lecture by the winning author and a panel discussion on the topic of the winning entry, held in Berkeley each year after the winning entry is announced.

 Please note that nominations are open each year and typically close in April.
 For further information, please view UC Berkeley’s Center for Buddhist Studies website here.
-Specific details on 2020 nominations are expected to be available early in that year.

 - 2019 – Paul Swanson, Clear Sernity, Quiet Insight